Looking for the Closest Beach to Charlotte NC?

 ⛱️ Myrtle Beach

 Distance: 175 miles | Time: 3 hr 40 mins

 Myrtle Beach attracts high tourism and is a big beach vacation destination.
 In addition to their 50 miles of beautiful beaches, you will find a beachfront boardwalk, lots of restaurants, and the country’s tallest Ferris wheel, the SkyWheel.

 If you are looking for a quiet beach, this is not your place unless you come during the off-season!
 If you are looking for a mix of fun and beach, this is your place!
 They have lots of activities to choose from.
-Party seekers love the evenings here with lots of hot spots for live music and dancing.
+Party seekers love the evenings here, which have lots of hot spots for live music and dancing.

 Distance: 219 miles | Time: 3 hr 40 mins